CAMul: Calibrated and Accurate Multi-view Time-Series Forecasting: Experiments

 \textbf{Q5:} \textit{Does the dynamic view-selection module adapt across time to select informative views?}

 We provide specific case-studies to show the efficacy of the view selection module in selecting useful views specific to the input sequence by studying the attention weights.
-We describe a case-study related to \texttt{covid19} below and one related to \texttt{google-symptoms} in the Appendix.
+We describe a case-study related to \texttt{covid19} and one related to \texttt{google-symptoms}.

 \textit{Obs 1: For the \texttt{covid19} task, weights of mobility view are higher than default sequence view during early pandemic (June and July) for many highly populous US states.}